grosmar/tink_localization/README.md

 - Having default values compiled into the source if something is not localized in the given language
 - Being able to generate standard localization files from it

-tink_localization using thx.tpl templates for complex language elements with variables, and pure strings for elements without parameters
+tink_localization using [thx.tpl templates](http://lib.haxe.org/p/thx.tpl) for complex language elements with variables, and pure strings for elements without parameters

-- Simply

 # Dependencies
 [thx.tpl](http://lib.haxe.org/p/thx.tpl)